supercharge/docs/development.md

 const { Config, Database, Mailer } = require('@supercharge/framework')
 ```

+There’s no advantage for one method over the other.
 Choose your imports the way you like it.
-There’s no advantage for one method over the other.

 ## Debugging
-During development you may need to step through individual pieces of your code using a debugger.
+It’s common during development to debug individual pieces of your code.
 Here are some tips we noticed to be helpful while debugging Supercharge apps.

 ### Visual Studio Code
 Visual Studio Code ships with a solid debugger.
-The default debugger configuration for Node.js steps into every class, also the Node.js core.
+The default debugger configuration for Node.js steps into every file, also the Node.js core and imported packages.

 You may want to focus the Visual Studio Code debugger to only step through your application code.
 We recommended the following debugging configuration that uses the `skipFiles` property to skip any dependency from the Node.js core and `node_modules`: